VStergiop/COL0RME/README.md

 # col0rme
-Super resolution for fluorescent microscopy
+An algortithm for Super-Resolution in Fluorescence Microscopy